Iolite Stone | Meaning and Properties

 More Facts about Iolite

-The finest grade stones comes from from India, Brazil, Sri Lanka, Mozambique, Zimbabwe, Madagascar and Myanmar and it's likely the Vikings mined it from deposits in Norway and Greenland.
-More recently in 1996 a deposit was found in Wyoming in the USA and further discoveries were made in 2004 and 2005.
+The finest iolite crystals come from from India, Brazil, Sri Lanka, Mozambique, Zimbabwe, Madagascar and Myanmar.
+It's widely believed it was also mined by the Vikings in Norway and Greenland.
+More recently in 1996 an iolite deposit was found in Wyoming in the USA and further discoveries were made in 2004 and 2005.

-Graded 7 to 7½ on Mohs scale of mineral hardness means that it's a relatively hard stone which makes it particularly suitable as a lapidary material.
+Graded 7 to 7½ on Mohs scale of mineral hardness means iolite is relatively hard which makes it a particularly suitable stone to facet.